top of page

 Library.jpg

-I am currently reading a book called “The Dissociative Mind in Psychoanalysis”.
+I have recently been reading a book called “The Dissociative Mind in Psychoanalysis”.
 This book embraces the writings of Sandor Ferenczi, Pierre Janet alongside the better-known figures in psychoanalysis such as Freud, Jung, Fairbairn, Klein, Winnicott, Guntrip.
 It has sections on modern trauma theory and body psychotherapy.

 Current Interests